Cyber Security (CSEC)

 Restrictions: Graduate level students may not enroll.

-CSEC 1436 Python Programming I with Lab
+CSEC 1436 Cyber Security Prog I + Lab

 Credits: 4 (0-0-0)

 Course covers introductory programming for cyber security applications such as forensics, penetration testing, cryptography, etc. Introductory python structures, features, and modules are used for developing these applications.
 Course includes lab component for lab-based exercises.
+TSI Restriction(s): Reading, Math, and Writing

 Restrictions: Graduate level students may not enroll.